East German jokes: Political jokes as a tool of protest

 Hans Jörg Schmidt sees the political joke in the GDR as a tool to voice discontent and protest.
-East German jokes thus mostly address political, economic, and social issues, criticise important politicians such as Ulbricht or Honecker, and political institutions or decisions.
+East German jokes thus mostly address political, economic, and social issues, criticise important politicians such as Ulbricht or Honecker, as well as political institutions or decisions.
 For this reason, Schmidt sees them as an indicator for popular opinion or as a "political barometer" that signals the opinion trends among the population.
 Political jokes continued the German tradition of the whisper joke.

-Sentences
+Legal consequences and Stasi surveillance

-According to Bodo Müller, an expert in East German jokes, no one was ever officially convicted due to a joke; the Stasi called it propaganda that was a threat to the state or anti-state agitation.
-Officially, it was seen as a violation of Paragraph 19 "State-endangering propaganda and hate speech"; however, it was taken very seriously, with friends and neighbours being interrogated.
-The trials were mostly public and thus the jokes were never read there.
-Of the 100 people in Müller's research, 64 were convicted for one or more jokes.
-The sentence was usually between one and three years in prison.
-The harshest verdict was four years.
+According to researcher Bodo Müller, no one was ever officially convicted due to a joke; rather, the jokes were dubbed propaganda that threatened the state or generally agitated against it.
+Jokes of this nature were seen as a violation of Paragraph 19, as "State-endangering propaganda and hate speech".
+The jokes were taken very seriously, with friends and neighbours being interrogated as part of any prosecution.
+As East German trials were mostly open to the public, the jokes in question were thus never actually read out loud.
+Of the 100 people in Müller's research, 64 were convicted for having told one or more jokes, with sentences typically varying between one and three years in prison; at the harshest, the sentences could be as long as 4 years.

-Most of the sentences were handed down in the 1950s, before the Wall was built.
-After that, there was a rapid decline in sentences for joke-tellers, with the last verdict in 1972 against three engineers who had told jokes in the breakfast break.
-The Stasi continued to arrest joke-tellers, but convictions ceased.
-In the 1980s, reports of popular sentiment delivered by the Stasi to SED district councils on a monthly basis revealed more and more statements about political jokes recounted in company, union, and even party rallies.
+Most of the sentences were handed down in the 1950s before the Berlin Wall was built.
+Though the Stasi continued to arrest joke-tellers, sentences against them declined sharply in the following decades; the last verdict of this nature was passed in 1972, against three engineers who had exchanged jokes during a breakfast break.
+Nevertheless, the Stasi continued to keep tabs on the telling of jokes: throughout the 1980s, monthly reports of popular sentiment delivered by the Stasi to SED district councils revealed a rising frequency of political jokes recounted in workplaces, unions, as well as party rallies, showcasing how the citizenry in the GDR's final years felt increasingly emboldened at every level to speak freely against the state.

-Operation GDR joke

-In the Cold War times, the GDR was also one of the target areas of the West German Federal Intelligence Service.
-In the mid-1970s, someone in Pullach had the startling idea of intelligence gathering and evaluating political jokes about "over there".
-Thus, at the end of 1977, the BND in Pullach launched the secret operation "GDR joke", whereby BND agents had to collect and evaluate political jokes in the GDR.

-Among other things, the staff interviewed refugees and displaced persons from the GDR in the emergency accommodation camps of the FRG.
-So-called "train investigators" - mostly middle-aged women - listened to their fellow passengers in seemingly harmless chats.
-Additionally, West German citizens, who received visitors from the GDR or were themselves on kinship visits in the east, were asked for jokes.

-Overall, the BND succeeded in discovering thousands of GDR jokes within 14 years.
-Of these, 657 reached the office of the Federal Chancellor on secret service routes.